Skip to content

 • Challenge binding: the nonce must match the exact server-issued nonce and it must not be expired.

-• Platform trust & policy: certificate chain, environment (prod/sandbox), app identity, device state, counters/continuity (see iOS notes below), boot/patch state (Android).
+• Platform trust and policy: certificate chain, environment (prod/sandbox), app identity, device state, counters/continuity (see iOS deep dive), boot/patch state (see Android deep dive).